iDataVisualizationLab/UFO/README.md

 ### Implemenation
 UFOTracker is implemented in [Processing](http://processing.org) and Java <br>
-Links for implementation: <br>
+Please clone or download the whole directory for instruction Users can rebuild the project, modify it, run it or export it to any operating system including linux, windows or MacOS This directory provides built versions on Linux and Windows which can be found on the folders: <br>
 a.
-Linux operating system - please click [Linux](http://myweb.ttu.edu/vinhtngu/UFO/application.linux.zip).</br>
+Linux operating system - please follow UFO/application.linux .</br>
 b.
-Windows operating system - please click [Windows](http://myweb.ttu.edu/vinhtngu/UFO/application.windows.zip).</br>
+Windows operating system - please click  UFO/application.windows .
+The running file is MainUFO_Version_3_0.exe</br>

-c.
-MacOS operating system - please click [MacOS](http://myweb.ttu.edu/vinhtngu/UFO/applicationMac.zip).
+This is a java application, so it requires java sdk to be installed on your machine. </br>
+Please download java sdk via: https://www.oracle.com/java/technologies/javase-jdk13-downloads.html </br>

+After installation, add your installed java sdk bin path to your system variable

 ### User story
 Our text analytics window provides users a summary of topics in extracted from the large corpus of sighting descriptions.
 Popular topics are extracted using Latent Dirichlet Allocation (LDA) method along with Java-based topic modeling package